-By the end of this article, abbreviations relating to PEEL paragraph will be history.
+By the end of this article, abbreviations relating to the PEEL paragraph will be history.
 We will deviate a bit and look at the TEEL paragraph strategy as well.

-In this great article (blog post), we will take you through understanding PEEL strategy, when to use it, and give you great examples of PEEL paragraphs.
+In this great article (blog post), we will take you through understanding the PEEL strategy, and when to use it, and give you great examples of PEEL paragraphs.
 We also have a PEEL paragraph checklist for you.

 The PEEL paragraph writing method is a proven method used in helping students in their writing process.
 It offers a framework or structure for their writing for better understanding and presentation of facts.

 This brings to existence the question of, what does PEEL stand for?
 Well PEEL is an abbreviation of (Point, Evidence/Examples, Explain, and Link).

 PEEL paragraph format helps bring sentences together to form a paragraph, which then forms an essay.
 Remember, a sentence is the basic element of information.
 It is also the grammatical unit with a single piece of information.
 Sentences merge to convey an idea in a paragraph.
 A paragraph, like a sentence, has one central idea or thought.
 Therefore, to convey more than one thought, we need an essay, which is made of a combination of paragraphs.
 Essays bear detailed arguments and have different paragraphs with different ideas or information.